hlrs-vis/covise/README.md

       source .covise.sh #set environment variables
       make #invoke cmake followed by make

+COVISE and OpenCOVER are built by two separate CMake projects.
+This command sequence sets environment variables necessary while building COVISE, invokes `cmake` for the COVISE project, builds COVISE, and then continues with invoking `cmake` for the OpenCOVER project followed by `make`.

 No installation is required: you can use COVISE directly from the build tree.

 ### Windows